 But the wreck illustrated the real problem railroads had during the Civil War.
 Military trains caused havoc on normal day-to-day operations of civilian railroads.

 Said the Southern Confederacy newspaper of Atlanta, “There is no class of men in the Confederate States whose property has been so much called into requisition to serve the country, or whose plans and interests have been more interfered with.
-In all these demands they have yielded a cheerful acquiescence, as far as possible. — Occasionally military officials have made the man’s upon the roads to comply with which was either physical impossibility, or would result in the certain destruction of life and property.
-On no road in this portion of the Confederate States have greater demands been made then on the state road.”
+In all these demands they have yielded a cheerful acquiescence, as far as possible. — Occasionally military officials have made demands upon the roads to comply with which was either (a) physical impossibility, or would result in the certain destruction of life and property.
+On no road in this portion of the Confederate States have greater demands been made then on the State Road.”

 Killed in the wreck were Privates L.A.
 Bullard, W.R.
 Lane, W.V.
 Martin, and Z. Phillips, all of the 12th Georgia Battalion, Company B. A private named Giles, a member of the 12th Georgia Battalion, Company D, also died in the wreck.